sinanyil81/ES-for-IOT/README.md

 #### Ubuntu VM

 Now, you are ready to start your VM by double-clicking on it in the VirtualBox Manager.
 The provided virtual machine is built on Linux [Ubuntu 20.04.1 LTS](https://releases.ubuntu.com/20.04.1/).
 As with any physical machine, you will see the normal desktop screen after booting up.

 You should be logged in automatically.
 However, in case you are required to authenticate yourself (e.g. to run the `sudo` command), we prepared a user `student` with password `student`.

 The VM should automatically scale its resolution to fit your window size; if not, make sure that `View` &rarr; `Auto-resize Guest Display` is ticked in your VM menu bar.
 To manually change your screen resolution, open your VM and inside the guest OS go to `Settings` &rarr; `Displays` &rarr; `Resolution`.
 The VM should automatically adjust its window size thereafter.

-The default keyboard layout for the VM is "German (Switzerland)".
-If you would like to change this, follow the [official guide for alternative keyboard layouts](https://help.ubuntu.com/stable/ubuntu-help/keyboard-layouts.html.en): inside the guest OS go to `Settings` &rarr; `Regions & Languages` &rarr; `Input Sources` and use the `+` button to add the language that is associated with the desired layout.
+### Code Composer Studio

-To start the integrated development environment (IDE) for the ES labs, [Code Composer Studio](#code-composer-studio-ccs), simply either double-click on the corresponding desktop icon or left-click on the icon in the task bar.
-You can find the labs already pre-downloaded in `~/Embedded_Systems` (use the `Files` program to browse through them).
+To start the integrated development environment (IDE) for the course, [Code Composer Studio](#code-composer-studio-ccs), simply either double-click on the corresponding desktop icon or left-click on the icon in the task bar.

+### Energia IDE

+Also, you can find already downloaded Energia IDE in the Downloads directory of the Ubuntu VM.
+Follow the parent directory and launch the IDE:

+	cd Downloads/energia-1.8.10E23-linux64/energia-1.8.10E23

+	sudo ./energia

+There, you can check the examples, uploading them to the target LaunchPad, which has been already configured.

+### Texas Instruments MSP432 Driver Library

+Ubuntu VM contains standalone installed MSP432Ware (/home/student/ti/msp/MSP432Ware_3_50_00_02) (a collection of code examples, datasheets and other design resources for all MSP432 devices delivered in a convenient package).
+MSP432 Driver Library is also released as a component of MSP432Ware.
+You can import and run examples from driver library when you have MSP432Ware installed.
+An empty "skeleton" project is provided in the examples directory of the MSPWare release.
+In this project All of the include paths and compiler options are set up to allow the user to seamlessly start development on their MSP432 DriverLib application.

 ## Native installation